By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 When the brain is starved of energy it could lead to the death of brain cells in a matter of minutes.
 In reaction to this threat, the brain triggers the release of stress hormones – such as adrenaline and cortisol – that function to convert sugar stores in the body (glycogen and amino acids) back into glucose so as to feed the brain again.
 (See image) See also Rita Elkins et al.

-But these stress hormones, generated within the body are also responsible for the varied symptoms of mental illness, from depression, anxiety attacks, phobias, delusions ,insomnia, compulsive behaviours and thoughts, alcoholism, drug addiction, sex addiction, hypochondria, PTSD, OCD and so on and on.
+But these stress hormones, generated within the body are also responsible for the varied symptoms of mental illness, from depression, anxiety attacks, phobias, delusions ,insomnia, compulsive behaviours and thoughts, alcoholism, drug addiction, sex addiction, violence, hypochondria, PTSD, OCD and so on and on.

 Thus hypoglycemia is characterized by unstable blood sugar levels feeding the brain, causing excess stress hormones to flood the system and is one of the major factors playing a role in depression (references).
 In his studies of twelve hundred hypoglycemic patients, Stephen Gyland, M.D., found that 86 percent were depressed.
 Source.
 This has been confirmed with our own tests for hypoglycemia as designed by Dr George Samra.